AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/error-404-on-all-pages-due-to-content-staging-issue.md

 ---
+description: This article provides a fix for the Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure issue where you get a 404 error when accessing any storefront page or the Commerce Admin.
+labels: 404,Magento Commerce,Magento Commerce Cloud,content,log,staging,troubleshooting,Adobe Commerce,cloud infrastructure,on-premises,2.2,2.3
 title: Error 404 on all pages due to Content Staging issue
-labels: 404,Magento Commerce,Magento Commerce Cloud,content,log,staging,troubleshooting,Adobe Commerce,cloud infrastructure,on-premises,2.2,2.3
 ---

+# Error 404 on all pages due to Content Staging issue

 This article provides a fix for the Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure issue where you get a 404 error when accessing any storefront page or the Commerce Admin.